 Increasing Aerobic Capacity

 Muscular strength is important for running, but one of the largest organs we work during running may be our lungs!
 Our ability to translate training to results will focus on improving our body’s cardiovascular adaptations to training.
-The specificity of running is important as you can help your body hard wire neuromuscular patterns and fine-tune biomechanics.
+Specificity of running is important as you can help your body hard wire neuromuscular patterns and fine-tune biomechanics.
 Cycling can assist your training by increasing your ability to sustain long cardiovascular efforts.
 A marathon requires an extended amount of time working your cardiovascular system, and each weekend you head out for your long run, you aren’t always running a full marathon distance.
 Long rides on the bike can work on holding cardiovascular efforts for longer periods of time, and can aid in promoting increased recovery to tired leg muscles so that you can nail your long run!
 Adding in a 2-3 hour weekend long ride can aid in increased cardiovascular fitness while lowering the mechanical load placed on your lower limbs.
 If you are looking to mix things up on the bike, you can add in some high-intensity intervals to target VO2 max work.
 As an option, especially to runners who have a high risk of injury, consider shifting one running intensity session over to the bike.
 This shift can help to stabilize fitness but increase recovery for the lower body.

 Try the Wahoo Suf Training app today.